Crippled America: Contents summary

 In Crippled America, Donald Trump describes his views on the United States in the past 20 years leading to 2015; Trump claims that career politicians, special interest groups, and lobbyists are culpable for the country's decline.
-Throughout the work, Trump criticizes President Barack Obama, as well as the media's portrayal of him—that journalists, particularly Megyn Kelly, have written unfavorably about him as a result of his unexpected rise in the polls.
-Trump also describes the benefit of the media, noting how his outspoken personality and knack for hyperbole attributes to more publicity.
+Throughout the work, Trump criticizes President Barack Obama, and claims to have been unfairly criticized by the news media; he states that journalists, particularly Megyn Kelly, have written unfavorably about him as a result of his unexpected rise in the polls.
+Trump also describes the benefit of the media, noting how his outspoken personality and knack for hyperbole leads to more publicity.
 Regarding how he has flip-flopped on political views in the past, Trump reassures Republicans he is an ideal conservative; "I switched years ago, when I began to see what liberal Democrats were doing to our country.
 Now I'm a conservative Republican with a big heart".
 Trump outlines his policies on domestic and foreign issues were he to lead the country.

 On U.S. domestic policy, Trump subdivides the book into chapters on immigration, health care, the economy, education, social programs, and energy.
 He supports reform that curtails illegal immigration to the U.S., delineating the American immigration system as a failure that has allowed violent criminals to enter the country.
 Trump proposes stronger security on the U.S. border with Mexico which would include the construction of a substantial border wall and cutting federal funds to sanctuary cities.
 An opponent of the Affordable Care Act, Trump states he favors repealing and replacing the federal statute with a free-market healthcare system.
 The work discusses Trump's support for investing in American infrastructure to help stimulate economic growth.
 His plan, he argues, would create 13 million jobs and the largest economic boom since Franklin D. Roosevelt's New Deal.
 With regards to the United States Department of Education, Trump makes a case to eliminate the department, have schools compete for students, and return educational policy-making to the state level.
-Trump describes himself as in favor of social security, is critical of costly alternative energy sources, and is skeptical of man's impact on climate change.
+Trump describes himself as in favor of Social Security, is critical of alternative energy sources, and is skeptical of the human impact on climate change.